christian-marie/talk-roundtrip/slides.md

       merge _ _ = Nothing
 ```

-# JsonParser ProductFunctor
+# JsonParser ProductFunctor: Tuple the things

-## Take the things apart and tuple them when parsing
 ```haskell
 instance ProductFunctor JsonParser where
   (<*>) :: JsonParser a -> JsonParser b -> JsonParser (a,b)